jyock97/unity_2d_action_platformer/README.md

    12. ### Attack

-       [Action: *Attack*] The Player do the an action based on the current weapon she is carrying.
+       [Action: *Attack*] The Player does an action based on the current weapon she is carrying.
 The attack has a delay between consecutive attacks.

        **Custom Values:**